TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Composer.rst

 Composer is a dependency manager for PHP.

 So what it basically does is find packages you have defined to be part of your application (in our case TYPO3).
 But what if these packages rely on other packages as well?
-This is where composer jumps in and takes care of keeping all these packages in sync.
+This is where Composer jumps in and takes care of keeping all these packages in sync.

-Since we use quite some packages (because why would we invent things ourselves that are already there?) composer is an extremely useful tool for us.
+Since we use quite some packages (because why would we invent things ourselves that are already there?)
+Composer is an extremely useful tool for us.

 .. index::